 Challenges to local PSL laws

-Pittsburgh, PA: The Supreme Court of Pennsylvania will decide whether Pittsburgh had authority to adopt the Sick Days Act, which it enacted three years ago.
-Last year, an appellate court affirmed a lower court’s decision that the city did not have the authority to enact it and invalidated the law.
+Pittsburgh, PA: The Supreme Court of Pennsylvania will decide whether Pittsburgh had authority to enact the Sick Days Act which it adopted three years ago.
+Last year, an appellate court affirmed a lower court decision that the city did not have the authority to enact it and invalidated the law.
 The appeal will focus on an interpretation of the Home Rule Charter Law, which limits the City’s authority to regulate business “except as expressly provided by statutes….”
-The briefing by the parties was completed on April 4, 2018.
+Oral argument in the Supreme Court occurred on October 23, 2018.
 Pennsylvania Restaurant and Lodging Ass’n v.
 City of Pittsburgh and Service Employees Int’l Union, Local 32 BJ.
 (Pa.
-Supreme Court, 227 WAL 2017).
+Supreme Court, 57 WAP 2017).

-Michigan this week could become the eleventh state to enact a paid sick leave law.
-It all depends on how the politics play out in the Wolverine State.
+Michigan is the eleventh state to enact a paid sick leave law.